stfc/alc-dls-exafs/README.md

 ## Acknowledgments

 - Built on top of the excellent [Larch](https://xraypy.github.io/xraylarch/) project
-- FEFF calculations powered by the [FEFF Project](https://feff.phys.washington.edu/)
+- FEFF calculations powered by the [FEFF Project](https://feff.phys.washington.edu/).
+Specifically, the Open Source version of FEFF8 (FEFF8L) is used by default.
 - Structure handling via [ASE](https://wiki.fysik.dtu.dk/ase/) and [pymatgen](https://pymatgen.org/)